-There are no hotels right by Estadio La Rosaleda, but if you pick a hotel toward the north-west of the city centre, it is a mere 15-minute walk to get to the stadium.
+There are no hotels right by Estadio La Rosaleda, but if you pick a hotel in the north-western part of the city centre, it only takes you 15 minutes walking to get to the stadium.

 Hotel Tribuna, Ibis Málaga Centro, and Salles Hotel Málaga are located around the Guadalmedina river(bed), get good reviews, and are affordable.
 Options toward the north of the centre include Hotel Del Pintor, Casa de las Mercedes, and the more budget La Casa Mata Central.
 For all hotels close to Estadio La Rosaleda click here, for all hotels in the city centre here.

-Tickets for Málaga games can be bought at the ticket windows (taquillas) of La Rosaleda from a few days before the match.
+Tickets for Malaga games can be bought online through Proticketing or Ticketmaster, or at the ticket windows (taquillas) of Estadio La Rosaleda from a few days before the match.

-The ticket windows also open on the day of the match, though Málaga does a good job in filling the stadium and regularly sells out.
+The ticket windows also open on the day of the match, though Malaga do sell out a few high-profile matches per season.

 Estadio La Rosaleda furthermore houses the Museo Málaga CF, a museum dedicated to the history of the club.